Merrimack Warriors men's ice hockey: Mark Dennehy era (2005-2018)

 The program received its first No. 1 ranking in the USCHO Poll during the 2011–12 season.

-The warriors would go 18-12-7 during the 2011–12 season and finish the season ranked as the No. 17 team in the country.
-Just narrowly missing the NCAA tournament.
-2012 would mark the last year of warriors goalie Joe Cannata.
-He would end his tenure with 59 wins the most in program history in the hockey east era.
-After this year the warriors would then regress for the next handful of seasons.
+The Warriors would go 18-12-7 during the 2011–12 season and finish the season ranked as the No. 17 team in the country, just narrowly missing the NCAA tournament.
+2012 would mark the last year of Warrior's goalie Joe Cannata.
+He would end his tenure with 59 wins, the most in program history in the Hockey East era.
+After this year the Warriors would then regress for the next handful of seasons.

-During the 2016–17 season the warriors would go 15–16–6. goaltender Collin Delia would lead hockey east in GAA.
-This would lead to him being the first goalie in program history to be named hockey east goaltending champion.
-The following year Mark Dennehy was fired as the team's head coach at the conclusion of the 2017–18 season following a 12–21–4 record and a sixth straight losing season.
+During the 2016–17 season the Warriors would go 15–16–6.
+Goaltender Collin Delia would lead Hockey East in GAA.
+This would lead to him being the first goalie in program history to be named Hockey East goaltending champion.
+Mark Dennehy was fired as the team's head coach at the conclusion of the 2017–18 season following a 12–21–4 record and a sixth straight losing season.

 In 2018 Karl Stollery became the first Merrimack player to represent his country in the Olympics.
 Stollery played for Team Canada.